-In recent years, some investors have placed increasing emphasis on the negative impacts of investments made by the private equity and other funds to which they commit capital, including with respect to ESG matters.
+In recent years, some investors have placed increasing emphasis on the negative impacts of investments made by the private equity and other funds to which they commit capital, including with respect to sustainability and responsibility matters.
 Investors may demonstrate increased activism with respect to existing investments, including by urging asset managers to take certain actions that could adversely impact the value of an investment, or refrain from taking certain actions that could improve the value of an investment.
 In some cases, investors have conditioned future capital commitments on the taking or refraining from taking of such actions.
-Increased focus and activism related to ESG and similar matters may constrain our ability to call committed capital and our capital deployment opportunities and the demands of certain investors may further limit the types of investments that are available to our funds.

-In addition, ESG matters have been the subject of increased focus by certain governmental authorities and regulators, including in the U.S. and in the EU, which may require that we provide additional disclosure to investors in our funds with respect to ESG matters.
+Increased focus and activism related to sustainability and responsibility and similar matters may constrain our ability to call committed capital and our capital deployment opportunities and the demands of certain investors may further limit the types of investments that are available to our funds.
+In addition, sustainability and responsibility matters have been the subject of increased focus by certain governmental authorities and regulators, including in the United States and in the EU, which may require that we provide additional disclosure to investors in our funds with respect to sustainability and responsibility matters.
+Conversely, so-called "anti-ESG" policies and legislation have also been enacted or proposed in several U.S. states.
+If investors subject to such legislation viewed our funds, policies or practices as being in contradiction to such policies, legislation or legal opinions, such investors may not invest in our funds, our ability to maintain the size of our funds could be impaired, and it could negatively affect the price of our common stock, financial condition or results of operations.